 The preparation of our consolidated financial statements in conformity with United States generally accepted accounting principles ("U.S. GAAP") requires us to make estimates and judgments that affect our reported amounts of assets and liabilities, revenue and expenses, and related disclosures of contingent assets and liabilities.
 On an ongoing basis, we evaluate our estimates, including those related to asset impairments, accruals for self-insurance, compensation and related benefits, accounts receivable, contingencies and litigation, earn-out liabilities, and income taxes.
 We base these estimates on the information that is currently available to us and on various other assumptions that we believe are reasonable under the circumstances.
 Actual results could vary from these estimates under different assumptions or conditions.
 If these estimates differ significantly from actual results, our consolidated financial statements and future results of operations may be materially impacted.
-Our critical accounting policies and estimates remain consistent with those reported in our 2015 Annual Report.
+There have been no material changes in our critical accounting policies and estimates, other than the adoption of Accounting Standards Update ("ASU") 2016-09 described in the accompanying Note 1, "Basis of Presentation," as compared to the critical accounting policies and estimates described in our 2016 Annual Report.